racoope70/BERTified/README.md

 Sentiment Analysis with BERT
 Overview
-This project leverages the power of the BERT model to perform sentiment analysis on the IMDb dataset.
+This project leverages the BERT model to perform sentiment analysis on the IMDb dataset.
 By processing text data, tokenizing it using BERT's tokenizer, and fine-tuning the model on labeled sentiment data, the project classifies movie reviews as either positive or negative.
-The analysis demonstrates a significant improvement in accuracy, achieving a test accuracy of 89%.
+The analysis demonstrates a significant improvement in performance, achieving a test accuracy of 91%.
+Updates include handling class imbalance with SMOTE and evaluating model performance using advanced metrics and visualizations.

 Features
 Data Preprocessing: Efficiently loads and cleans the IMDb dataset, preparing reviews for analysis through tokenization.
+Class Imbalance Handling: Utilizes SMOTE (Synthetic Minority Oversampling Technique) to generate synthetic samples for the minority class, improving fairness and performance.
 Model Training: Fine-tunes the BERT model for sentiment classification using Hugging Face’s Trainer API.
-Evaluation: Assesses model performance, achieving ~89% test accuracy.
-Interactive Notebook: Includes a Jupyter Notebook, IMDB_Sentiment_Analysis_with_BERT.ipynb, that combines all steps for data preprocessing, training, and evaluation in an interactive format.
+Evaluation: Incorporates metrics such as confusion matrix, ROC-AUC, and precision-recall curves, along with visualizations to interpret performance.
+Interactive Notebooks:
+IMDB_Sentiment_Analysis_with_BERT.ipynb: Original notebook for the initial analysis and training.
+Results_Rebalance_Dataset.ipynb: Enhanced notebook version that applies SMOTE to address class imbalance and includes advanced evaluation metrics and visualizations.
-Memory Optimization: Incorporates strategies to handle large datasets effectively without overwhelming memory resources.
+Memory Optimization: Implements strategies to handle large datasets efficiently without overwhelming resources.

 Requirements
 Python Version: 3.7+
 Libraries: